mineergin123/case_study/README.txt

 nslookup ornek-uygulama.local

 CONCLUSION
 This project was a learning experience in setting up CI/CD pipelines and working with Kubernetes.
-While I faced challenges like debugging DNS issues and configuring Helm Charts, I was able to resolve them and deploy the application successfully.
+I faced some challenges like debugging DNS issues and configuring Helm Charts.

 GITHUB LINK: https://github.com/mineergin123/case_study